PetrosKal97/Hand-Exoskeleton/README.md

 # Hand-Exoskeleton
-An assistive technology for the handicapped
+An assistive technology for the handicapped.

-Exoskeleton device.

 The idea of the project is the development of a hand exoskeleton that would assist a patient with limited hand mobility to perform some basic grasps.
 The patient is a 60+ yo male, thumb amputee with zero or broken tendons on the fingers of his left hand.
 As a result, he can barely move some of his fingers.
 The movement of his wrist is weak and constrained.